 The journey map helps to demonstrate value.

-It shows where the customer is heading at each stage of the buying process, and what the customer will receive by coming all the way to the end.
+It shows where the customer is heading at each stage of the buying process and what they will receive upon reaching the end.

 Helps to build trust